-Paulina Zelazny.
-Digital Marketing & Communications Manager.
-Toshiba of Canada Limited.
+Paulina Zelazny the Digital Marketing & Communications Manager at Toshiba of Canada Limited

 What does it mean to work in CSR for a world leading technology company?
 It can mean drafting a press release for the launch of a new product, launching a marketing campaign or planning promotional activities for CSR programs.
 In many large corporations CSR responsibilities aren’t the exclusive focus of just one person.
 Corporations who want to integrate CSR within their business will embed CSR responsibilities in many different roles, where CSR may be one of many different aspects to a job.
 That’s the case with Paulina Zelazny, Digital Marketing & Communications Manager with Toshiba Canada, whose CSR responsibilities are but one aspect of her job promoting awareness of and generating sales leads for Toshiba’s business products and solutions within the Canadian marketplace.